PikoCanFly/Learn-Django-HTMX-Course/README.md

-Welcome to **Movie Spot Part-2**!
+## **The Youtube Tutorial is Coming Soon!**

 In this branch, we enhance our Django project by creating a dynamic landing page that integrates live movie data from the TMDB API.
 Building on the foundation set in Part-1, Part-2 introduces the following features:

 - **Secure API Key Management:**
   - Obtain your free TMDB API key.